SOUNDLineDP/SOUND/README.md

 The line-level datasets (in [`/dataset/Line-level`](/dataset/Line-level/)) contain the following columns

 - `File` : A file name of source code
-- `Line_number` : A line number where source code is defective
+- `Line_number` : A line number of a defective code line
 - `SRC` :  A content in source code line
 ### Repository Structure
 ```